 Cambodia is one of the most landmine affected countries, and with over 25,000 amputees it has one of the highest ratio per capita in the world.
 Mines cause accidents and block valuable land for farming.
-This project will clear landmines in Banteay Ti Muoy, a village in northwest Cambodia with 3,484 residents, where minefields severely affect people's safety and ability to farm.
-It will help to employ locally recruited staff and to demine approximately eight acres of minefield.
+This project will help us to clear landmines in Banteay Ti Muoy, a village in northwest Cambodia with 3,484 residents, where minefields severely affect people's safety and ability to farm.
+It helps buy tools andemploy locally recruited staff and to demine the approximately eight acres of minefie

 What is the issue, problem, or challenge?